 Hersh carefully selected and applied these colors in a particular pattern to create a look that emphasized the architecture and crown moulding in the client’s home.
 The finished look adds depth with an array of colors stretching from the client’s entryway to her living room.

 Accessories are a place to really go wild and have some fun.
 Even a design dominated by a single color can be elevated with a dynamic accessory selection.
 Choose contrasting materials, textures and sharp pops of color to create visual interest in the space.
-Encourage your client to bring forward treasured pieces that can be highlighted along with new items to add a more personal touch to the finished design.
+This can easily be achieved with just a couple of well-chosen items, such as these neon lights made by the Neon Mama team.
+Lights now come in a range of colours and can completely transform a room after dark, which is especially exciting if you have kids or you’re holding a party.
+Additionally, encourage your client to bring forward treasured pieces that can be highlighted along with new items to add a more personal touch to the finished design.

 Custom bedding and pillow shams brought this bedroom together for Hersh’s client.
 Abstract artwork adds a surprising burst of color to the otherwise blue-tone space.

 Another option for ceilings is to paint them darker than the walls.
 This might take some convincing, but let your client know the payoff will be huge.

 This idea works best for high ceilings in rooms with a lot of natural light.
 When done correctly, the choice modernizes a room that is filled with antique- or classic-style furniture.
 Coordinate the ceiling color with the accessories and window treatments for a truly distinctive look.

 This elegant dining room boasts a deep red ceiling and tall custom drapes Hersh made to accentuate the client’s 10-foot ceilings.
 The dark paint color broadened the space and added a little bit of drama, which was perfect for this entertainer’s dining room.